- Energy-efficient living

 - Switch to energy-efficient globes—good quality light emitting diodes (LEDs) or compact fluorescent lamps (CFLs).
 There are many different models, light outputs, styles and colours, to suit your needs.
 Many new varieties are emerging as the technology develops.

 - Do your research and choose quality long-lasting products that will save you energy and give good results.
 Read our tips to find out which are the best solutions for your lighting needs.
-LED lights can vary in quality so to enjoy the benefits ensure you know what to look for.
+Make sure you buy good quality LED lights so you can enjoy the benefits.

 - Install clever switching controls, such as timers, daylight controls and motion sensors that turn lights on and off as needed.